danthegoodman1/lockless_ring/README.md

 Std Dev                   5.161                     7.251           1.49%
 ```

 An optimization is maybe instead of a slot being 2 atomics, each slot could be one?
+Might make default values hard though